A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Method

-The proposed framework removes artifacts from brain signals through a sequential application of three filtering methods: a band-pass filter, a notch filter, and artifact subspace reconstruction (ASR).
+The proposed framework removes artifacts from brain signals through a sequential application of three filtering methods: a band-pass filter, a notch filter, and ASR.
 The overall process can be expressed as follows:

 All preprocessing steps are applied to the entire length of the ECoG recordings at once, after which the processed data are segmented according to a predefined window size.
 Descriptions of each method are provided below.